 Value Score of less than or equal to B: Our research shows that stocks with a Style Score of A or B when combined with a Zacks Rank #1 or 2 offer the best upside potential.

-Here are four of the 17 stocks that qualified the screening:
+Here are four stocks that qualified the screening:

-Daqo New Energy Corp.
-DQ has an expected EPS growth rate of 29% for 3-5 years and pulled off an average positive earnings surprise of 15.3% in the trailing four quarters.
-The manufacturer and seller of polysilicon and wafers sports a Zacks Rank #1.
+Quanta Services, Inc. PWR, which provides specialty contracting services, has an expected EPS growth rate of 14.5% for 3-5 years.
+This Zacks Rank #1 company delivered positive earnings surprises in the last reported quarter.
 You can see the complete list of today’s Zacks #1 Rank stocks here.

 Get the rest of the stocks on the list and start putting this and other ideas to the test.
 It can all be done with the Research Wizard stock picking and backtesting software.